 The fundamental goal of the joint planning process is to tailor in the best possible way the capabilities available for a given operation, and at the same time to minimize the risk of fratricide among participating forces.
-In terms of the command philosophies outlined earlier, the joint doctrine tends to fall into the category of commanding-by-plan14.
+In terms of the command philosophies outlined earlier, the joint doctrine tends to fall into the category of commanding-by-plan.
 The reason for such a categorization is the approach adopted in joint planning that presumes the existence of linear and tightly coupled systems.
-The 'linear' aspect corresponds to the mechanistic approach used largely in engineering and the sphere of technology16.
+The 'linear' aspect corresponds to the mechanistic approach used largely in engineering and the sphere of technology.
 It means that inputs are proportional to outputs, everything is carefully pre-planned and the success depends on a detailed monitoring and control.
 The pre-planning is done using simplified reductionist processes.
-The reductionist analysis consists of taking large, complex problems, and reducing them to manageable chunks17.
+The reductionist analysis consists of taking large, complex problems, and reducing them to manageable chunks.

 How has commanding-by-plan weathered modern conflicts?
-During Gulf War I - one of the most successful wars fought after the end of the Cold War - General Schwarzkopf intuitively rejected the battle-by-formula approach taught at the US Army schools and practiced by US forces in
+During Gulf War I - one of the most successful wars fought after the end of the Cold War - General Schwarzkopf intuitively rejected the battle-by-formula approach taught at the US Army schools and practiced by US forces in NATO.
+His decision was based on the poor performance of the Army in Grenada while trying to conduct operations by checklist.

-Czerwinsky 1996, pp. 121-132.
+&lt;sup>14 Czerwinsky 1996, pp. 121-132.

-[&]quot;Linear interactions are those in expected and familiar production or maintenance sequences, and those that are quite visible even if unplanned.
+&lt;sup>15 "Linear interactions are those in expected and familiar production or maintenance sequences, and those that are quite visible even if unplanned.
 Complex interactions are those of unfamiliar sequences or unplanned and unexpected sequences, and either not visible or immediately comprehensible."
-Cf. Perrow, Charles.
-1984.
-Normal Accidents: Living with High Risk Technologies, New York: Basic Books, p.
+Cf. Perrow, Charles 1984.
+Normal Accidents: Living with High Risk Technologies.
+New York: Basic Books, p.
 78.

-Perrow 1984, p.
+&lt;sup>16 Perrow 1984, p.
 78.

-17 Czerwinsky 1996, pp. 121-132.
+&lt;sup>17 Czerwinsky 1996, pp. 121-132.